JonathanWatkins/learningaboutdata/jonathanwatkins.md

 [Reference talk on diagnostic testing]

 We have also recently analysed the effect of providing feedback to students on future performance.

-### Computer Algebra Systems for assessment within STEM subjects
-I am currently interested in adaptive questions in the Möbius platform and their application to open book assessment and exams.
-The recent Covid-19 pandemic has caused a rethinking of assessment with more assessments and exams being delivered in an open book format.
-The adaptive question type in Möbius is proving to be useful tool for providing automatic assessment.
-A nice paper around this question type by Meta can be found here -.

-I am also a founder of 6 Bit Education Ltd. This spin out came from understanding the difficulties associated with current assessment systems for both teachers and students and has led to the development of a new platform which achieves a better assessment experience and which more faithfully represents the current non-computer based assessments carried out at universities and schools.